IStip privacy notice

 What do we do with the information we collect?

-We will use your personal information for a number of purposes including:
+We will use your Personal Data for a number of purposes including:

 - internal record keeping;